 - World Archaeology (20)

 See our first year modules

 The second year develops your understanding of the interpretative frameworks and methods of archaeology and anthropology, while at the same time allowing you to pursue specialist areas of study through the seminar module and range of optional modules.

-Students take a total of 120 credits and can choose to take one module from each discipline or take both in the same discipline.
+Students take a total of 120 credits - 80 credits of compulsory modules and 40 credits of optional modules.
+You can choose to take 20 credits in each discipline or take all 40 credits in the same discipline.

 - Artefacts and Material Culture (20)

 - Seminar II (choice of seminar topics) (20)